mukul-rathi/old-personal-website/posts/facebook-internship-experience-2019/index.md

 caption: Facebook logo
 FAQs:
   [

     {
-      question: "Does Facebook provide housing for interns?",
-      answer:
-        "Facebook provides interns with the option of free accommodation in Central London.
-This is super convenient - it meant that the office was only a 25-min walk from my apartment, and you're staying next door to other interns.
-        ",
-    },
-    {
       question: "What is it like interning at Facebook?",
       answer:
         "I thoroughly enjoyed my internship this summer and would strongly recommend interning here - in fact I'll be returning next summer for another internship!
         The first thing you notice when entering the Facebook office is just how big everything is.
 I interned at the main London office this summer, whichhouses 1,500 employees.
 To put it into perspective, there were more interns in my batch joining the London office than there were employees at the startup I'd interned at the previous summer!
         ",
     },
     {